canonical/rockcraft/docs/how-to/rocks/add-internal-user-in-rocks.rst

     :end-before: [docs:pack-rock-end]
     :dedent: 2

-We can test the existence of the new user by running:
+We can test the existence of the new user by running the image and accessing the url ``http://127.0.0.1/cgi-bin/getuser.py`` with curl.
+The returned reponse should contain our username:

 .. literalinclude:: ../code/internal-user/task.yaml
     :language: bash